mwpenny/portal64-still-alive/documentation/levels/file_formats.md

 material information is looked up in the `.skm.yaml` files using the name.
 This means that a level's appearance in Blender will not necessarily match the game.
-However, for convenience, `assets/materials/materials.blend` contains Blender versions of the various materials so that it is easier to apply them and also get a reasonable visual approximation while editing.
+However, for convenience, `assets/materials/materials.blend` contains Blender versions of the various materials with the proper names so that it is easier to apply them and also get a reasonable visual approximation while editing.

 ## TODO